 - Clan Commissioner for the USA, Dana Carruthers Norton confirmed in her role by the Clan Chief.

-- Gary John Carruthers from Australia was to become the latest Carruthers Armiger with arms granted by the Lord Lyon in Edinburgh.
+- Gary John Carruthers from Queensland, Australia was to become the latest Carruthers Armiger with arms granted by the Lord Lyon in Edinburgh.

 - CCS-I Chief Genealogist, Dana Caruthers Norton, FSA (Scot) was elected into Fellowship of the Society of Antiquaries (Scotland) for her work on Carruthers Genealogy in the US.